 Instructions

-• On the stovetop, brown your ground sausage or ground beef. (you could alternatively shred some rotisserie chicken and add that instead).
+- On the stovetop, brown your ground sausage until it is no longer pink on outside.
 Drain grease from pan and add into your Crockpot.

-• Pour in your can of diced tomatoes, broth, and cubes of cream cheese.
-Stir to combine.
+- Pour in your can of diced tomatoes and broth Stir to combine.

-• After this time, add the frozen tortellini and fresh spinach leaves, submerge into the liquid.
-Cook an additional 15-30 minutes until noodles are warmed into the center and tender to your liking.
+- After 5 hours add the frozen tortellini, cubed room temperature cream cheese and fresh spinach leaves, submerge into the liquid.
+Cook an additional 30 minutes until noodles are tender to your liking and cream cheese has melted to create a creamy soup.

 Nutrition